huyangsh/huyangsh.github.io/_pages/about.md

 Harvard University\\
 Email: huyangshcn [at] gmail.com *(recommended)*, yanghu [at] g.harvard.edu

 I will join the School of Engineering and Applied Sciences ([SEAS](https://www.seas.harvard.edu/)) at Harvard University this fall.
-Previously, in June 2022, I graduated from the Institute for Interdisciplinary Information Sciences ([IIIS](https://iiis.tsinghua.edu.cn/en/about/)) at Tsinghua University, and got my bachelor's degree in Computer Science and Technology with summa cum laude.
+Previously, in June 2022, I graduated from the Institute for Interdisciplinary Information Sciences ([IIIS](https://iiis.tsinghua.edu.cn/en/about/)) at Tsinghua University, and got my bachelor's degree in Computer Science and Technology with *summa cum laude*.
 I was fortunate to be a member of "Yao Class".

 My research interests lie in the science of intelligent systems and decision making, including optimal control theory, reinforcement learning and optimization.

 **Recent updates**
 + *Mar.
-2022*: I have decided to join Harvard for my PhD studies this fall.
+2022*: I have decided to join Harvard for my PhD studies.
+See you in Boston this fall!
 + *Oct.
 2021*: Our paper *"Perturbation-based Regret Analysis of Predictive Control in Linear Time Varying Systems"* (advised by [Prof. Adam Wierman](https://adamwierman.com/)) has been accepted to NeurIPS'2021 as Spotlight (top 3%)! [*(download here)*](https://arxiv.org/pdf/2106.10497.pdf)

 **About "Yao Class"**\\